wilmixjemin8/Web/README.md

 GRAPHS   ,  Report,  charts, etc.

-0) IT  directly  interact   with  JAS ,JDollar, ,WDBAJAS , JAVA ,  .Net  ,and  all  Latest  Technologies  of  JAS.
+0) IT  directly  interact   with  JAS ,JAS, ,WDBAJAS , JAVA ,  .Net  ,and  all  Latest  Technologies  of  JAS.

 p) IT  is  used  to  display  contents  of  Youtube  and  games....

-q) IT  is  mostly  used  in   WSIT  field  ,  IT Field;  and  serve  as  an
+q) IT  is  mostly  used  in   SIT  field  ,  IT Field;  and  serve  as  an

 important  tools  for  Security.

-s)  Includes  all  CDollar  Advantages.
+s)  Includes  all  GDollar  Advantages.

 t)  It  uses   multiprotocols  like  Internet..